Trump's attorney general appointment challenged at Supreme Court

 Lawyers for Barry Michaels, who filed a lawsuit in Nevada challenging a U.S. law that bars him from buying a firearm due to prior non-violent criminal convictions, decided to make Whitaker’s appointment an issue in their pending appeal before the high court because Sessions was named as a defendant in the case.

-The lawyers told the justices in a motion set to be filed on Friday that Deputy Attorney General Rod Rosenstein should be the acting attorney general.
+The lawyers told the justices that Deputy Attorney General Rod Rosenstein should be the acting attorney general.

+“There is a significant national interest in avoiding the prospect that every district and immigration judge in the nation could, in relatively short order, be presented with the controversy over which person to substitute as Acting Attorney General,” the lawyers, led by prominent Supreme Court advocate Thomas Goldstein, wrote in a court filing.

 The court is not required to decide one way or another and could simply ignore or reject the motion.

-Michaels’ lawyers argued that Rosenstein, the department’s No. 2 official, should have succeeded Sessions under a federal succession law that vests full authority in the deputy attorney general should the office of attorney general become vacant.
+Michaels’ lawyers argued that Rosenstein, the department’s No. 2 official, should have succeeded Sessions under a federal law that vests full authority in the deputy attorney general should the office of attorney general become vacant.

 Some of the same lawyers behind Friday’s motion also are involved in a similar effort brought before a federal judge on Tuesday.
-In that case, Maryland Attorney General Brian Frosh asked U.S. District Judge Ellen Hollander to bar Whitaker from appearing in an official capacity as acting attorney general in the state’s ongoing lawsuit against the Trump administration over the Affordable Care Act healthcare law.
+In that case, Maryland Attorney General Brian Frosh asked a federal judge to bar Whitaker from appearing in an official capacity as acting attorney general in the state’s ongoing lawsuit against the Trump administration over the Affordable Care Act healthcare law.

-Maryland also argued that the Republican president violated the so-called Appointments Clause of the Constitution because the job of attorney general is a “principal officer” who must be appointed by the president and confirmed by the Senate.
+Maryland also argued that Trump violated the so-called Appointments Clause of the Constitution because the job of attorney general is a “principal officer” who must be appointed by the president and confirmed by the Senate.

 The Justice Department on Wednesday defended the legality of Whitaker’s appointment, saying Trump was empowered to give him the job under a 1998 law called the Federal Vacancies Reform Act even though he was not a Senate-confirmed official.

-Trump had repeatedly criticized Sessions for recusing himself in March 2017 from the Russia investigation.
-Sessions’ recusal gave Rosenstein authority over the investigation, and he appointed Mueller two months later.
-Congressional Democrats have voiced concern that Whitaker, a Trump loyalist who has questioned the scope of Mueller’s investigation, could undermine or even fire Mueller.
+Congressional Democrats have voiced concern that Whitaker, who they have called a Trump “political lackey,” could undermine or even fire Mueller.
 Mueller’s investigation has led to criminal charges against a series of former Trump aides and has cast a cloud over Trump’s presidency.

 Reporting by Lawrence Hurley; Editing by Will Dunham